rbturnbull/torchapp/README.rst

 .. start-credits

-torchapp was created created by Robert Turnbull with contributions from Jonathan Garber and Simone Bae.
+torchapp was created created by Robert Turnbull with contributions from Wytamma Wirth, Jonathan Garber and Simone Bae.

 Citation details to follow.